 : TODAY'S ROYAL FAMILY

-Prince William is the elder son of The Prince of Wales and the late Diana, Princess of Wales.
+Prince William is the elder son of King Charles III and the late Diana, Princess of Wales.

-On 29 April 2011, following his marriage to Catherine Middleton, the title The Duke of Cambridge was conferred on him by The Queen.
+On 29 April 2011, following his marriage to Catherine Middleton, the title The Duke of Cambridge was conferred on him by Queen Elizabeth II.

 He was born at 9.03pm on 21 June 1982, at St Mary’s Hospital, Paddington, London.
 A bulletin announced that the Royal baby weighed 7lb 1 1/2oz.